Mercedes-Benz first series automatic transmission: 1972: W4B 025

 When the torque converter technique was fully established, the fluid coupling was replaced by a torque converter for the smaller engines, which leads to the W4B 025 (type 722.1).
 Used in L4, L5 and L6 engines due to its lower torque output.
 In normal situations, it rests stationary in 2nd gear, but it will use 1st gear when the vehicle starts moving and throttle is applied or if L position is selected in gear selector.

-Variants For Commercial Cars
+Variants for commercial vehicles

-The W4A 018 (type 720.1) was derived from the W4B 025 (type 722.1) for vans up to 5600 kg and off road vehicles, the W4B 035 from the W4B 025 (type 722.1) and K4A 040 (type 722.2) for light trucks up to 13000 kg.
+The W4A 018 (type 720.1) was derived from the W4B 025 (type 722.1) for light-duty trucks and vans up to 5600 kg and off-road vehicles.
+The W4B 035 is based on the same design and designated for medium-duty trucks up to 13000 kg.
 The main difference is the use of straight-cut planetary gearsets instead of helical-cut ones for better fuel efficiency at the price of lower noise comfort.

-Specifications
+Planetary gearset concept second design

-For this second 4-speed models (Note: plus 1 reverse gear) 8 main components (Note: 3 simple planetary gearsets, 3 brakes, 2 clutches) are used.
+For this 2nd generation 4-speed variants (Note: plus 1 reverse gear) 8 main components (Note: 3 simple planetary gearsets, 3 brakes, 2 clutches) are used.